 It is normally expected that all students will complete the PharmD program within four years.
-However, where circumstances warrant, as determined on a case-by-case basis, the maximum duration allowed to complete the PharmD program is 8 years from the initial year of registration.
+However, where circumstances warrant, as determined on a case-by-case basis, the maximum duration a student might be allowed to complete the PharmD program is up to 8 years from the initial year of registration.

-Any student who withdraws after March 8, 2024, or any student who does not withdraw but does not write the annual examinations, will be regarded for the purposes of these regulations as having failed the year.
+Any student who withdraws after February 14, 2025, or any student who does not withdraw but does not write the annual examinations, will be regarded for the purposes of these regulations as having failed the year.